Bitteneite/bitten_restoboards/bit_m0116/readme.md

 5. Once verified, snip off the protruding pins for a cleaner look:
 	- If you're using the [Bent Pin Headers](https://www.aliexpress.com/item/4000660389713.html) mentioned previously, snip off at the "bend".
-	- If you're using the [Straight Pin Headers](https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/assemb-straight-header.jpg) included with your Raspberry Pi Pico, snip off the leg as much as you can.
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/placeholder.png ' width='500'>

 <br>